isotopp/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 ```

 The important takeaway seems to be that git does not store changes made to files, it stores full files.
-That is less inefficient than it sounds, because unchanged files will have the same hash and hence will exist only once in storage, no matter in how many commits (or trees) they are being referenced.
+That is less inefficient than it sounds, because unchanged files will have the same hash.
+Things with the same  hash will exist only once in storage, no matter in how many commits (or trees) they are being referenced.

 # Blob

 And finally files: We can list their content, again, with the same tool.
-Using the `-t` and `-s` options we can also see their type and size:
+Using the `-t` and `-s` options we can also see their type and size.

+Using `09e9c05d0fcf4a403addb0b2b8ee613bc4bd4b1d` for the `CNAME` file from the tree above we get:

 ```console
 $ git cat-file -t 09e9c05d0fcf4a403addb0b2b8ee613bc4bd4b1d